adamgreenwell/listenup/readme.txt

 2. **Generate**: Use the meta box on any post/page to generate audio
 3. **Display**: Audio players appear automatically or via shortcode
 4. **Listen**: Visitors can play, pause, and download audio content

+= Advanced Features =

+**Content Chunking**: For posts that exceed Murf.ai's API limits, content is automatically broken into smaller chunks.
+Each chunk generates a separate audio file, but the frontend player seamlessly plays all chunks in sequence without interruption.

+**Audio Concatenation**: When downloading audio content that has been chunked, the plugin automatically concatenates all audio files into a single WAV file, ensuring compatibility across all platforms and devices.

+**No FFmpeg Dependency**: Unlike many audio plugins, ListenUp doesn't require FFmpeg, making it perfect for shared hosting environments, managed WordPress hosts, or any situation where FFmpeg is not available or restricted.

 = Perfect For =